 - Show Input Track(s)

-- Use the Show Input link to display input track(s) of a production: now you can see and listen to input and output files for a detailed comparison.
+Click Show Input to show or hide input track(s) of a production: now you can see and listen to input and output files for a detailed comparison.
 Please click directly on the waveform to switch/unmute a track - muted tracks are grayed out slightly:

 Please click on the fullscreen button (bottom right) to switch to fullscreen mode.